 Related: How to check disk space and usage in Linux

-Related: How to clear disk space on Linux
+Related: How to free disk space on Linux

-Steps to check file and folder sizes in Linux:
+Steps to check directory and file sizes in Linux:

 $ du Documents/random.txt 16 Documents/random.txt

-- Display file sizes in a human-readable format.
+- Display the size in a human-readable format.

 $ du -h Documents/random.txt 16K Documents/random.txt

-- Show sizes of all folders within a directory recursively.
+- Show the size of all folders within a directory recursively.

 $ du -h Documents/ 21M Documents/Finance 4.0K Documents/Secret/Empty 40K Documents/Secret 21M Documents/